mo-getter/knoesis-java-concurrency/README.md

 knoesis-java-concurrency
 ========================

-Basic utilities to simply the development of concurrent Java programs.
+Basic utilities to simplify the development of concurrent Java programs.